This looks a little odd to me:

 "If brains was lard, that boy couldn't grease a very big skillet" J.D.
 Clampett

-It does look twisted to my eyes.the photo of the neck profile...is it twisted?
+It does look twisted to my eyes.

 It's a very nice looking mandolin though, except for the odd F style tuners.